Gaussian graphical models reveal inter-modal and inter-regional conditional dependencies of brain alterations in Alzheimer's disease: Introduction

-In this paper we assessed inter-regional statistical associations within and between three main imaging markers of Alzheimer's disease using GGMs based on a whole-cortex parcellation of the brain.
+In this paper, we tested the applicability and clinical utility of GGMs to reveal the conditional dependency structure between regional pathology measures.
+For this purpose, we assessed inter-regional statistical associations within and between three main imaging markers of Alzheimer's disease using GGMs based on a whole-cortex parcellation of the brain.
 The assessed imaging markers included amyloid-$\beta$ deposition (florbetapir/AV45-PET), glucose metabolism (FDG-PET), and gray matter volume ($T_1$-weighted MRI).
 Based on our previous results with only six representative brain regions \cite{Dyrba.2017}, we hypothesized that regional amyloid deposition has low contribution to gray matter atrophy, whereas hypometabolism was expected to be stronger related to atrophy.
 Further, we expected a few hub-nodes influencing pathology in other regions.
 For graph-theoretical measures, we expected a linear trajectory of decreasing clustering coefficient and increasing path length with stronger disease severity, as previously reported in the literature for connectivity analyses based on Pearson correlation \cite{He.2008,Yao.2010,Li.2012,Morbelli.2012,Tijms.2013,Pereira.2016,John.2017,Titov.2017}.